Abhi03-tech/Aws-Terraform-Project/README.md

 ### Now configuration is done.
 Go back to the terminal and run the terraform commands for provisioning the infrastucture.

+# Provision Infrastructure on AWS

-### go to terminal, switch to project directory and run the command
+## go to terminal, switch to project directory and run the command
 ```bash
 terraform init
 ```